Preface

 curl -sfL https://rancher-mirror.rancher.cn/k3s/k3s-install.sh | sh -

-At this point, the nodes should be in NotReady state because the CNI component is missing.
+At this point, the status of each node should be NotReady because the CNI component is missing.

-Download https://raw.githubusercontent.com/projectcalico/calico/v3.26.1/manifests/tigera-operator.yaml on the master, then install the Calico operator:
+On the master, manually download https://raw.githubusercontent.com/projectcalico/calico/v3.26.1/manifests/tigera-operator.yaml and install the Calico operator:

 kubectl create -f tigera-operator.yaml